gromnitsky/request-headers-editor/README.md

 (Download the .crx file [here](http://gromnitsky.users.sourceforge.net/js/chrome/).)

-A Chrome 73+ extension that allows to edit request headers (add, modify, delete) for any domain.
+A Chrome/Firefox extension that allows to edit request headers (add, modify, delete) for any domain.
 Aims to be fast via creating hooks instead of analysing each request.